Mountains of Mezenc: History

 Palynology shows that cereal cultivation dates back to the Final Neolithic, around 2500 BC.
 In Antiquity, the massif formed the border between the Gallo-Roman cities of Alba and Saint-Paulien, while in the Middle Ages, it separated the dioceses of Viviers (Ardèche) and Le Puy (Haute-Loire).

 The Mezenc forest, established in the late 19th century, is a typical example of an RTM forest, designed to stabilize and restore sloping soils.

 During the Second World War, the massif was a refuge for children hunted down by Nazi forces and their collaborators, becoming a bastion of civil resistance.

 Activities

 Agriculture

-Farming is a very important activity in the massif, accounting for one in two jobs.
+Agriculture accounts for one in two jobs.
 There were 650 farms in 1988, and certainly around 400 today, operating 22,000 ha of farmland, 95% of which is covered by permanent grassland.
 This agriculture is exclusively focused on livestock farming, mainly suckler cattle (18,000 head), but also dairy cows (around 6,000) and sheep.
-Farming helps maintain open landscapes of pasture and hay meadows.

-The region's harsh winter climate is accelerating the decline of agriculture.
-Wastelands and natural forests tend to develop.

 Cattle breeders benefit from a quality appellation in the region: the AOC Fin gras du Mézenc, one of four beef AOCs in France.
 In 2013, this appellation was produced by 80 breeders in the Ardèche mountains and Haute-Loire.